writing niche history

 Noted as being possibly 1860, the photograph may well have been one commissioned by the government in 1861 for display at the Great Exhibition in London.

 The HON.
 SECRETARY ... then read a letter from Mr. Skipper, of Port Adelaide, stating that he had nearly completed a picture of the old Government House of 1837, to forward to the Exhibition, and suggested that it should be accompanied by photographs of the present Government House and of the Railway Goods Shed, to show the progress the colony had made.
 His EXCELLENCY thought the idea a good one, and suggested that photographs of the banks and other public buildings might also be sent.
 They might pass a motion authorising the Miscellaneous Committee to incur the necessary expense.

 The painting cannot be dated exactly because it could have been executed any time after the photo; but it is 1861 or later.

 Skipper’s “Old” Government House

 Oh! and one more thing: that newspaper mention of John Michael Skipper’s painting of Old Government House as it was in 1837, but painted twenty-four years later in 1861?
-This watercolour in NLA may be this 1861 Great Exhibition work or, more likely, a small study for it.
+This watercolour in NLA may be the referenced 1861 Great Exhibition work or, more likely, a small study for it:

 Skipper, John Michael.
 1837, Governor's House, Adelaide, South Australia, September 1837, National Library of Australia, nla.obj-151574579